anongrp/AnDatabase-Java/README.md

  1. No Sql Required Sql Free Database
  2. Light Weight & Easy To Use
  3. Fast and Highly Secure
+ 4. Configurable Database As Your Project Need (Change Settings As Your Project Need)
- 4. Data Stored In Highly Secured Encryption Algorithms With Encryption Key That's Only Developer Know.
+ 5. Data Stored In Highly Secured Encryption Algorithms With Encryption Key That's Only Developer Know.

 # _>>> Basic Implementation_ :